ploose/BINF4241-group01/Assignment5/ANSWERS.md

 Comments to the class diagram:

 - Some variables are not explicitly mentioned in the class diagram, as it is visible from the class diagram.
 Such variables are marked with "...".
 - Deck initialization is not being tested, as this is very trivial.
+For example PlayerPot's successfull initialization gets tested indirectly by testing the other class methods.
 - The Game class method initialize() sets up alle the necessary objects for the game to run (create players, create deck, ...).